wikimedia/operations-puppet/modules/package_builder/README.md

     WIKIMEDIA=yes DIST=bullseye pdebuild

-The commands above are equivalent and will both build a package for the stretch distribution using the Wikimedia apt repository.
+The commands above are equivalent and will both build a package for the bullseye distribution using the Wikimedia apt repository.

 Backports repos
 ===============

 Packages from the Debian backports repositories can be used to satisfy dependencies as well.
-To use the backports repository for the distribution selected (e.g. stretch-backports), use either of:
+To use the backports repository for the distribution selected (e.g. bullseye-backports), use either of:

     DIST=bullseye BACKPORTS=yes pdebuild
     DIST=bullseye-backports pdebuild